openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 `client_metadata`:
 : OPTIONAL.
 A JSON object containing the Verifier metadata values.
 It MUST be UTF-8 encoded.
 The following metadata parameters MAY be used:

     * `jwks`: OPTIONAL.
-A JWKS as defined in [@!RFC7591] that can contain one or more public keys with the `"use": "enc"` parameter to be used by the Wallet as an input to the key agreement to encrypt the Authorization Response (see (#jarm)).
-This allows the verifier to pass an empheral encryption key that is only used for this authorization request.
-Public keys included in the `jwks` parameter MUST NOT be used to verify the signature of signed Authorization Requests.
+A JWKS as defined in [@!RFC7591].
+It MAY contain one or more public keys, such as keys with the `"use": "enc"` parameter used by the Wallet as an input to a key agreement that may be used for encryption of the Authorization Response (see (#jarm)), or keys for signature algorithms that require a public key of the Verifier.
+This allows the Verifier to pass ephemeral keys specific to this Authorization Request.
+Public keys included in this parameter MUST NOT be used to verify the signature of signed Authorization Requests.
-    * `vp_formats`: REQUIRED when not available to the wallet via another mechanism.
+    * `vp_formats`: REQUIRED when not available to the Wallet via another mechanism.
 As defined in (#client_metadata_parameters).
     * `authorization_signed_response_alg`: OPTIONAL.
 As defined in [@!JARM].
     * `authorization_encrypted_response_alg`: OPTIONAL.
 As defined in [@!JARM].
     * `authorization_encrypted_response_enc`: OPTIONAL.
 As defined in [@!JARM].

-    Authoritative data the wallet is able to obtain about the client from other sources, for example those from an OpenID Federation Entity Statement, take precedence over the values passed in `client_metadata`.
+    Authoritative data the Wallet is able to obtain about the Client from other sources, for example those from an OpenID Federation Entity Statement, take precedence over the values passed in `client_metadata`.

     Other metadata parameters MUST be ignored unless a profile of this specification explicitly defines them as usable in the `client_metadata` parameter.